Last updated on April 18th, 2020 at 11:27 am

 The outside bodies associated with these are Calderdale Council, West Yorkshire Archive Service, Maurice Jagger Centre, the proposed venue for the AGM in April and the individual speakers booked for our General Meetings.
-Most of these will have their own policies, which, at the time of writing, we are trying to discover.
+Most of these have their own policies, which we ask them about periodically.

 We will review all the policies below at least monthly, with a view to amending, scrapping or extending the conditions.

-We have struggled over the last few months to increase the numbers attending these meetings, so, given members’ understandable reticence to attend gatherings, as well as impending restrictions likely to be imposed by the government, attendances would be very small, even if we were to decide to go ahead.
+We have struggled over the last few months to increase the numbers attending these meetings, so, given members’ understandable reticence to attend gatherings, as well as the restrictions imposed by the government, attendances would be very small, even if we were to decide to go ahead.

-As of Monday 16th March, is seems likely that most of our members (over 70’s) will either be advised, or compelled, to self-isolate for a period up to 4 months (therefore into July).
-Of course, this may change, but we should work, at present, to this date.
+It is likely that most of our members (over 70’s) have either been advised, or compelled, to selfisolate for a period up to 4 months (therefore into July).
+Of course, this may change, but we should continue to work, at present, to this date.

-In line with the policy in 3 above, the lunch will be cancelled & the AGM postponed until a later date (to be decided).
-All those members who have paid for their lunch will have their payments refunded.
+In line with the policy in 3 above, the lunch has been cancelled & the AGM will be conducted remotely.
+All the necessary papers for this have been sent, either by E-Mail or post, to all members.
+All those members who have paid for their lunch have had their payments refunded.

 The next Committee meeting, due on April 14th will be cancelled.
 However, the Chairman or Secretary will circulate details of any urgent items that would have been discussed at the meeting & committee members will be invited to pass their comments to be considered before any relevant decisions are made.

-The further date of June 9th (or 16th) will be reviewed at a monthly review well before that date.
+The further date of June 9th (or 16th) will be reviewed at a monthly review mid-May.
 Whether or not it goes ahead will depend on the situation at the time.